DaftPyPosh/vSphereSCG/Hackathon_Presentation.md

 ## Challenges we had

 - The first major challenge we had was having a place to do testing of the code.
 Some members of the team had a to build out a full ESXi cluster, with vCenter to test our code.
-Obviously, this took a significant amount of time.
+Obviously, this took a significant amount of time since we don't do it often.
 - Getting up to speed on the various technologies in play (Ansible, CentOS and git)
+  - Many of us either haven't used Ansible or have very limited experience with it.
+So we had to work our way through this.
+Markus was a big help with showing us how this works.
 - Time Zones.
 We have team members spread across 3 time zones (up to 6 hours apart), 3 different countries, and 2 different continents.

 ## The Future